kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 $ kubectl expose pod virt-launcher-testvm-ephemeral-9bqv4 --port=22 --name=cluster-ip-svc
 ```

-You should connect to the VirtualMAchine using:
+You should connect to the VirtualMAchine using (as ssh uses port 22 by default):

 ```bash
 $ ssh cirros@172.30.3.149